charleskoffler/clprolf/docs/official/clprolf_insights.md

 #### II.5.c) Interrelationships Between Declensions

+>
-* **Agents and Workers**
+> * **Agents and Workers**
-  Every agent can also act as a worker, since computers execute agents as specialized workers.
+>   Every agent can also act as a worker, since computers execute agents as specialized workers.
-  However, the number of explicit workers in a system should be minimized for clarity and efficiency.
+>   However, the number of explicit workers in a system should be minimized for clarity and efficiency.
+>   A worker may also exist *inside* a real agent — for instance, when an agent performs a technical job.
+>   Such nesting is possible but should remain exceptional, as it blurs the separation between the business and technical layers.
+>

-* **Models and Information**
+> * **Models and Information**
-  Every model can also be represented as information, since computers store models as data.
+>   Every model can also be represented as information, since computers store models as data.
-  Still, it is important to avoid misusing `information` where a `model` would be more appropriate.

-* **Unidirectional Substitutions**
-  Substitutions are not symmetric:

-  * Agents can act as workers, but workers cannot become agents.
-  * Models can be stored as information, but information cannot replace a model.
+>   Conversely, an information structure can sometimes be treated as a model,
+>   for instance in analytical or reflective contexts.
+>   Yet this reverse view should also remain rare,
+>   as it risks mixing data representation with system logic.
+>
+> * **Perspective and Design Discipline**
+>   Each declension can be viewed from the perspective of its counterpart when the situation justifies it,
+>   but such reinterpretations must stay *exceptional* and *explicit*.
+>   Using an agent as a worker, or information as a model, may be valid in a narrow context —
-    Such substitutions often reveal a **design flaw** or a **deliberate perspective shift** (for example, treating a sorting class as a worker).
+>   yet it often reveals either a **design compromise** or a **deliberate conceptual shift**.
+>   Clprolf allows such flexibility for experimentation and teaching,
+>   but its semantic rules encourage developers to keep each declension true to its own world.
+>

----
+> ---

 #### II.5.d) Differences in Class Inheritance